P0L3NARUBA/win-2k3-build-guide/README.md

       3. Spam Next button and do the same for all three

 # Building
-8. When the extracting finished, open a command prompt as administrator inside **srv03rtm** and type **tools\razzle64.cmd free offline** or **tools\razzle.cmd free offline** if you're using 32-bit system
+1. When the extracting finished, open a command prompt as administrator inside **srv03rtm** and type **tools\razzle64.cmd free offline** or **tools\razzle.cmd free offline** if you're using 32-bit system
-9. Wait until the razzling done :D
+2. Wait until the razzling done :D
+3. Close the notepad if you prompted with it.
-10. Type **tools\prebuild.cmd** to the cmd and wait until its finished
+4. Type **tools\prebuild.cmd** to the cmd and wait until its finished
-11. Now its time to build this GOLD!
+5. Now its time to build this GOLD!
 Type **build /cZP** to start the building process (which will take a lot of time)
    - Use **build /ZP** if you dont want to build everything over and over again, that will take your time for nothing
-11. If the building has been done, proceed to the next section.
+6. If the building has been done, proceed to the next section.

 # Post Building
 1. Mount the ISO of the Windows Server 2003